nyreed/patch-itunes/README.md

 ## Tested
 Script tested on Monterey 12.5.1 in an M1 VM and 12.6.2 on an M1 mac, and 12.6 on an intel mac.

-"An unknown error occured -42408" on startup, I think relating to iTunes Store connectivity (which isn't working)
+On launch you get "An unknown error occured -42408", I think relating to iTunes Store connectivity (which doesn't work.)
+Apparently disabling iTunes Store in Restrictions makes the message go away.

+I guess the Retroactive guys have iTunes store working at the expense of turning off SIP.

 iTunes
 Working: Playing Music
 Not Working: iTunes Store, Update Genius.
 Not Tested: Anything else.
 Some clever people in the [Retroactive Project](https://github.com/cormiertyshawn895/Retroactive) know more about this I think.

-## Issues.

-The update is packaged in an 8GB archive in Apple's proprietary pbzx format.
-(it's actually a pbzx archive inside a disk image inside a xar archive…) This format has no index and no way to easily extract specified files.
-Unfortunately this script currently traverses the whole thing, even thought the desired files are right at the beginning of the archive.
-I don't know the best way to terminate the process after the itunes files are extracted.
+They have instructions on iPod sync and things.

 ### Why?